SansGuidon/bookmarks/QUOTES.md

 * If you can't change your mind, you can't change anything. - Orna Ross
 * It takes a great reader to make a great book. - Orna Ross
 * Doing what needs to be done may not make you happy, but it will make you great. - George Bernard Shaw
+* All censorships exist to prevent anyone from challenging current conceptions and existing institutions.
+All progress is initiated by challenging current conceptions, and executed by supplanting existing institutions.
+Consequently, the first condition of progress is the removal of censorship. - George Bernard Shaw